Sonora Rally © 2015-2018 All rights reserved

 Any Lowrance model that meets the above requirements is acceptable.

 Garmin model rundown:

 Though not a requirement, it is highly recommended that you use a GPS that allows connection to your vehicle 12V battery.
 Since it is required that your GPS be on and recording tracks at all times in the race, dead AA batteries in your GPS can ruin your day.
 So it's a smart move to have backup power, meaning you should have both internal batteries AND a connection to your vehicle battery.
 And it wouldn't be a bad idea to have a set of AA batteries in your pocket just in case.
 Use of a USB connection for power is discouraged since they tend to fail from vibration after a period of time.
 Many of the prefered Garmin models have a round 4-pin connector that accepts a 12V power connection.
 If you have such a model, THIS CABLE is the way to go.
 When wiring to your vehicle 12V power, it is preferred to connect directly to the battery or to a circuit that is not switched by your key, since the GPS will not power back on when you turn the key back on.
 You have to manually turn the GPS back on with the power button on the unit, and you're sure to forget that in the heat of competition.
 If you forget to turn it on, you won't be recording tracks and you'll be at risk of receiving a penalty if you are missing those tracks.

 Your Garmin GPS may need to be configured in a particular way to support the requirements of this rally.
 Some required settings may be different than your normal usage.

 The ideal setup is to display numeric compass heading on the map page (see screen sample to the right), and keep the map page displayed while racing.
-The Sonora Rally data that may be loaded into your GPS will not display roads or tracks, so don't expect to see a line on the screen showing you which way to go.

 Best Garmin GPS Settings (varies slightly depending on model):